LamJingJie/tlextractor/README.md

 The script requires the data to be in a specific format:

+* The text that includes the page description and date should be in this format: `<description>::<date>`.
+It must be nested at the main frame ONLY.
+* Use only frames to 'group' things together.
+* Ensure the main frame name is the exact same as the page name.
+* The script assumes that there will always be 1 or more groupings on the `main frame`.
+So even if there is nothing to group, do still group it as a whole another time

 #### Template 1 - For 1 submission per student
 ![Template Format 1](./img/template_format1.png)

 #### Template 2 - For 2++ submissions per student
 ![Template Format 2](/img/template_format2.png)

-* The text that includes the page description and date should be in this format: `<description>::<date>`.
-It must be nested at the main frame ONLY.
-* Use only frames to 'group' things together.
-* Ensure the main frame name is the exact same as the page name.

 ## Prerequisites